astropy/halotools/docs/source_notes/empirical_models/factories/subhalo_mock_factory_source_notes.rst

 two required keyword arguments: ``model`` and ``halocat``.
 The model must be an instance of a `SubhaloModelFactory`, and the halocat must be an instance of a `~halotools.sim_manager.CachedHaloCatalog`.
 For simplicity, in this tutorial we will assume that you are using the `SubhaloMockFactory`
 to populate the default halo catalog.
-For documentation on populating alternative catalogs, see :ref:`populating_mocks_with_alternate_sims_tutorial`.
+However, you can populate alternate halo catalogs using the same syntax works with any instance of either `~halotools.sim_manager.CachedHaloCatalog` or `~halotools.sim_manager.UserSuppliedHaloCatalog`.

 As a simple example, here is how to create an instance of the `SubhaloMockFactory` with a composite model based on the prebuilt